CIS120 Linux Fundamentals by Scott Shaper

 pwd Command

 The pwd command in Linux stands for "print working directory."
-This command is used to display the current directory path you are working in.
-It is especially useful for verifying your location within the file system, which can help avoid confusion when navigating complex directory structures.
+It displays the full path of your current directory—that is, the path starting from the root of the file system.
+The root (written as /) is the top-level directory on a Linux system: all other folders and files live somewhere under it, so a full path might look like /home/username/playground/chapter1.
+(Some shells show your home directory as ~ instead of /home/username.) pwd is especially useful for verifying your location within the file system, which can help avoid confusion when navigating complex directory structures.

 When to Use pwd